Cage (organisation): Activities

 Cage offers support to those denied due process regarding terrorism offences through casework, advocacy and research.
 The organisation also documents miscarriages of justice.
-Cage has developed the trust of Muslims who have been subjected to torture, harassment and other abuses, by informing them of their rights and putting them in touch with lawyers.
+Cage helps Muslims who have been subjected to torture, harassment and other abuses, by informing them of their rights and putting them in touch with lawyers.
 Cage has also campaigned for the release of hostages held by the Islamic State.